How Can I Avoid Criminal Charges in a Medicaid Fraud Audit?

 The Current Reality of Medicaid Enforcement

 Did your practice receive a request for patient charts?
-Are you under audit?
+Are you under any audit or the ZPIC audit?
 Did a Medicaid intermediary send you a letter or did investigators from the Medicaid Fraud Control Unit tried to interview you?
 Are you concerned you could be under Medicaid investigation?

 If so, this is what you need to know.